roasted corn, fish, and shrimp

 Exception!

 There is a small group of masculine plural nouns that end with [a] or [ya] instead of the endings above.
-This happens when the stress falls on the plural ending.
+This happens when the falls on the plural ending.
 For example:

 дом → дома